7 year warranty.

 How to Cope With Sciatica at Work

-Coping with sciatica at work can be a real challenge, especially if your job involves prolonged sitting or standing, for example at a desk job or retail.
+Coping with sciatica at work can be a real challenge, especially if your job involves prolonged sitting or standing, for example at a corporate desk job or retail.

 Thankfully, however, there are a number of strategies you can employ to help manage your symptoms and minimise discomfort throughout your working day.
 These include: